Madison County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-Temporary Permit: You may have been issued a temporary driving permit at the time of your arrest.
-This permit is typically valid until your ALR hearing or until the date the suspension officially begins, whichever comes first.
-Pay close attention to the expiration date on the permit.
+- Temporary Permit: You may be issued a temporary driving permit valid until the ALR hearing or until the suspension officially begins.

 If You Refused Testing

-Implied Consent Law in Tennessee: Tennessee, like all states, has an implied consent law.
-This law states that by driving on Tennessee roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing results in administrative penalties, as described above.
+- Implied Consent Law: Tennessee's implied consent law states that by driving on Tennessee roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing can result in immediate and prolonged license suspension, regardless of the outcome of the criminal case.

 The ALR/Administrative Hearing